bevyengine/bevy-website/content/learn/book/the-game-loop/schedules.md

 ## Adding Custom Schedules

-The repeating game loop is set up by the [`ScheduleRunnerPlugin`], which is included as part of both [`MinimalPlugins`] and [`DefaultPlugins`].
+Bevy's repeating game loop is set up by the [`ScheduleRunnerPlugin`], which is included as part of both [`MinimalPlugins`] and [`DefaultPlugins`].

-That plugin causes your app to repeatedly run the [`Main`] schedule, which is a schedule that loops over a vector of schedules.
+This plugin causes your app to repeatedly run the [`Main`] schedule, which is a schedule that loops over a vector of schedules.
 While it is rarely helpful, you can add your own schedules to this game loop, by modifying the [`MainScheduleOrder`].
 To create your own schedule, simply define a [`ScheduleLabel`], and add your systems to your app under that schedule label.